Caravans and trailers - towing in the UK and abroad

 What should your tyre pressure be when towing?

 This depends on the car’s make and model.
-You will be able to find your vehicle’s recommended tyre pressure in your vehicle handbook.
+You'll be able to find your vehicle’s recommended tyre pressure in your vehicle handbook.

 However, according to Maxxis International, “the rear tyres should be set at the 'fully laden' pressure.
 Where full load pressure does not differ from that for normal driving, the rear tyre pressures should be increased by 4 to 7 psi (0.3 to 0.5 bar).”

-When towing in the UK you are automatically restricted to a maximum speed of 50mph on single carriageways and 60mph on dual carriageways and motorways, except where a lower general speed limit applies.
+When towing in the UK you're automatically restricted to a maximum speed of 50mph on single carriageways and 60mph on dual carriageways and motorways, except where a lower general speed limit applies.

-However, when driving on motorways with three lanes or more, you are not permitted in the outside lane.
+However, when driving on motorways with three lanes or more, you're not permitted in the outside lane.

 Towing speed limits in Europe vary, so it’s important to become familiar with the limits in the countries you'll be visiting.

 It’s also important to make sure you’re carrying all of the correct documentation and kit for your chosen country.
-In most places, this will usually include a warning triangle, spare bulbs, first aid kit, spare glasses and your vehicle registration documents.
+In most places, this will usually include:

 A number of European countries also require high-visibility waistcoats or jackets to be carried in the passenger area and used by every adult in case of breakdown.